Blockchain FAQs: Getting Back to the Basics Part 1

 Each new block is then added to older blocks of information, creating a chain strung together.
 This information creates a historical timeline of transactions that can't be tampered with, essentially setting it in stone forever.

-For blockchain, the goal is simple; record and distribute digital data but make it impossible to edit it.
-The part that makes blockchain so revolutionary is the stored records (also known as a distributed ledger technology (DLT)) that can't be manipulated, deleted, or changed.
+For blockchain, the goal is simple; record and distribute digital data but make editing impossible.
+The part that makes blockchain so revolutionary is the stored records (also known as distributed ledger technology (DLT)) that can't be manipulated, deleted, or changed.

 What Is Blockchain Software?